onecentlin/frontend-starter/README.md

 ### Install Node

-Node.js is must have tool.
+Node.js is a must have tool before using laravel-elixer.

 Download and install from <https://nodejs.org>